 Release of property is by appointment only, to schedule an appointment call 714-834-6482 Monday - Friday 6:00 AM - 4:00 PM.
 Property and Evidence Detail is Located At: 320 N. Flower St.,Santa Ana, CA 92703

 Tuesday & Thursday Afternoons:

-In addition to receiving and maintaining control of these items, Property/Evidence staff has the responsibility of monitoring and arranging disposition of each item as soon as possible.
-Items are released to the lawful owner, converted to department use, donated to local charities, scheduled for destruction, or sold to the general public through the General Auction and Property Bureau.
-Property Bureau is the leading Internet Auction Services Company serving law enforcement in the United States.
-The Property/Evidence Detail also stores department surplus, and coordinates the disposition of these items through the General Auction process.
+In addition to receiving and maintaining control of these items, Property & Evidence staff has the responsibility of monitoring and arranging disposition of each item as soon as possible.
+Items are released to the lawful owner, converted to department use, donated to local charities, scheduled for destruction, or sold to the general public through online auction.

 The destruction of all narcotics, weapons, and other contraband is accomplished in accordance with all Federal, State, and County laws.
 The Orange County Sheriff's Department has not only chosen to select a method that is ecologically safe, but is beneficial to the community.

 Who notifies me if the Sheriff's Department is holding my property?